-->

 Quay

 For our minimalists, this black frame will do the trick.
-The no-fuss shape looks good on pretty much any face shape, and there’s no colored hardware, so you won’t need to match your accessories to a certain hue.
+These no-fuss glasses look good on pretty much any face shape, and there’s no colored hardware, so you won’t need to match your accessories to a certain hue.
 Reviewers say that they’re feather-light, too, so you won’t find yourself constantly pushing these up your nose throughout the day.